 - TUESDAY: Ideas Validation and Customer Discovery Interviews

 - FRIDAY: Pitch Preparation and Final Pitches

-The bootcamp provided a snapshot view of how to take an idea from the lab, make it commercially viable and introduce it to industry.
+The Bootcamp provided a snapshot view of how to take an idea from the lab, make it commercially viable and introduce it to the industry.
 As part of the programme keynote speakers and case studies are identified and role models that are relatable to the cohort are highlighted throughout the course.

 The main focus was to help students and researchers resist from building their idea and start validating it on the market instead, focusing on customers instead of technology.

 By the end of the 5 days Bootcamp, participants were able to fully understand the entrepreneurial process and take home content that covers problem definition, customer segment identification, ideation, customer interviewing, business modelling, rapid prototyping, idea validation and pitching.